Preparation of the Dossier

 Evaluations (of any classes taught)

-The use of the MyInfoVault (MIV) program for all merits or promotions is highly encouraged.
+The use of the MyInfoVault (MIV) program for all merits or promotions is required.
 Please contact your department MSO for further information.

 Review of the Dossier